seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/11-player.md

 My body to this business.--Let us rise
 And bow before the goddess.
 Time comes on.

-*They bow.
-Exeunt.*
+*They bow.*

+*Exeunt.*

 *Still music of records.
-Enter Emilia in white, her hair about her shoulders, and wearing a wheaten wreath, carrying a silver hind, in which is convey'd incense and sweet odors, which being set upon the altar of Diana; she sets fire to it; then she curtsies and kneel.*
+Enter Emilia in white, her hair about her shoulders, and wearing a wheaten wreath; one in white holding up her train, her hair stuck with flowers; one before her carrying a silver hind, in which is convey'd incense and sweet odors, which being set upon the altar of Diana, her maids standing aloof, she sets fire to it; then they curtsy and kneel.*

-**EMILIA**
+**Emilia**
 O sacred, shadowy, cold, and constant queen,
 Sweet, solitary, white as chaste, and pure
 As wind-fann'd snow, who to thy female knights